sam0x17/containerflare/ARCHITECTURE.md

    client.

 ## Host Command Channel
+All IPC transport code now lives in the standalone `containerflare-command` crate (still re-exported by `containerflare` for convenience).
 - Transport: JSON lines over stdin/stdout for MVP (implemented).
 Local testing can swap to TCP or Unix sockets by setting `CF_CMD_ENDPOINT`.
 - `CommandClient` serializes commands sequentially with flush/timeout guarantees and surfaces